keithalewis/papers/ftap.md

 We only consider _cash settled_ derivatves.
 An European call option on a stock that expires in-the-money does not pay one share of stock in exchange for the strike.
-It pays the the difference of the share price and the strike if that is positive.
+It pays the the difference (in the underlying currency) of the share price and the strike, if that is positive.

 A derivative contract specifies amounts, $A_j$, to be paid at times $t_j$.
 The buyer receives $A_j$ if $A_j > 0$ and pays